Comparison·Jun 15, 2026·7 min read

 Zest AI is a US-only machine learning credit-scoring engine that has extended into auto-decisioning, fraud, and Model Risk Management documentation.
 The score is the anchor.
 The customer base is US banks, credit unions, and auto lenders, and the compliance package (FCRA, SR 11-7) is US-specific.
-Floowed is a loan decisioning platform with no proprietary score: it ingests documents, runs your policy in a no-code Decisioning Canvas the credit officer operates directly, and orchestrates any score (FICO, Zest, CredoLab, Trusting Social, in-house) into a final decision.
+Floowed is a loan decisioning platform with no proprietary score, built as two products on one platform: Document Intelligence, which reads and analyses any loan document at any quality into clean, decision-ready data, and a Decisioning Engine, which runs your credit policy on that data, every application, every time, with the rules behind each call.
+It ingests documents, runs your policy in a Decisioning Engine that credit and risk teams operate directly, and orchestrates any score (FICO, Zest, CredoLab, Trusting Social, in-house) into a final decision.
 Different geography, different center of gravity, different buyer.
 If you are a US lender choosing a model factory, Zest is on your shortlist.
 If you are a lender anywhere else, Zest is not the conversation and Floowed is built for you.

 The short answer